simpleanalytics/docs/_docs/20_script-settings/03_hash.md

 last_modified_at: 2022-04-14
 ---

-Some websites don't really navigate to other pages but us the hash (`#`) in the URL.
+Some websites don't really navigate to other pages but use the hash (`#`) in the URL.
 Normally Simple Analytics removes everything from the URLs after a `?` or a `#`.
 We don't want to collect this information because it could contain private information like search keywords.

 To allow the script to detect those hash changes you can add `data-mode="hash"` to the script tag: